All About Maxillofacial Prosthodontics

 What Is Maxillofacial Prosthodontics?

 Patients born with a deformity or disability exacerbated by illness or trauma might benefit from Maxillofacial Prosthetics, a specialization of Prosthodontics.
-Prosthetics helps restore oral functions like swallowing, speaking, and chewing compromised by missing bone or tissue.
+Prosthetics help restore oral functions like swallowing, speaking, and chewing compromised by missing bone or tissue.
 Cosmetic and social considerations may lead to a face or body prosthesis recommendation.
 Prosthetic implants may be used to either position or protect face components for those undergoing radiation treatment.

-Patients that need prosthetic care are often people injured in an accident, have had diseased tissues surgically removed, or have a neuromuscular ailment like ALS or a stroke that affects their muscles.
+Patients who need prosthetic care are often people injured in an accident, have had diseased tissues surgically removed, or have a neuromuscular ailment like ALS or a stroke that affects their muscles.
 In certain cases, children are born without fully developed ears, teeth, or palates, requiring specific treatment.
 Maxillofacial prosthodontic care specialists collaborate to provide the best possible care for patients.
 All maxillofacial prosthesis therapy aims to improve the quality of life for the patient.

 The use of these prosthetics in conjunction with more typical dental treatments helps to improve oral health, function, and aesthetics.
 They can provide this level of comprehensive treatment because of their extensive expertise in difficult oral rehabilitation.
 Contact a Maxillofacial Prosthodontist in Spokane at Pacific Northwest Prosthodontics if you think you need help.